 Meet Our Teachers

-Kindergarten Assistant; Question-Answerer and Helper-Outer
+Kindergarten Teaching Associate; Question-Answerer and Helper-Outer

 My heart really is in working with Kindergarten kids.
 They are so curious and open to the world.
 I love answering their questions and am always interested in what they want to learn about next.
 I enjoy being there to help them with whatever they need assistance with–from lunch to school work.
 After school, I enjoy being with girls and working out together during Extended Day.